 As shown in Panel B of Figure 11, a lower r implies less flexibility to set deposit rate, and more importantly, a greater region of the state variable k where the deposit rate lower bound binds and the bank completely loses control of its deposit stock.
 The banking literature has largely focused on the positive effect of low interest rate on risk-taking, which we revisits in our setting (Panel B of Figure 10).
 Our paper puts more emphasis on the management of deposit risk.
-Moreover, our model predicts that in a low interest rate environment, the bank is more eager to pay out to shareholders (i.e., set a lower \overline{k}).
+Moreover, our model predicts that in a low interest rate environment, the bank is more eager to pay out to shareholders (i.e., a lower right bound of k, \overline{k} , when r is lower).
 This is consistent with the massive share repurchases done by banks in the last decade of a low interest rate environment.